csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 so the space complexity is O(bd), i.e., it is dominated by the size of the frontier.
 Switching to a tree search would not save much space, and in a state space with many redundant paths, switching could cost a great deal of time.

 An exponential complexity bound such as O(bd) is scary.
 Figure 3.13 shows why.
-It lists, for various values of the solution depth d, the time and memory required for a breadth- first search with branching factor b = 10.
+It lists, for various values of the solution depth d, the time and memory required for a breadthfirst search with branching factor b = 10.
 The table assumes that 1 million nodes can be generated per second and that a node requires 1000 bytes of storage.
 Many search problems fit roughly within these assumptions (give or take a factor of 100) when run on a modern personal computer.

 Depth Nodes Time Memory